mariadb-corporation/MaxScale/Documentation/Monitors/Clustrix-Monitor.md

 ### `dynamic_node_detection`

-By default, the Clustrix monitor will only use the bootstrap nodes in order to connect to the Clustrux cluster and then find out the cluster configuration dynamically at runtime.
+By default, the Clustrix monitor will only use the bootstrap nodes in order to connect to the Clustrix cluster and then find out the cluster configuration dynamically at runtime.

 That behaviour can be turned off with this optional parameter, in